crypto101/book/building-blocks.rst

-Knowing a bunch of (input, output) pairs for a given key shouldn't give you any information about any other (input, output) pairs under that key [7]_.
+Knowing a bunch of (input, output) pairs for a given key shouldn't give you any information about any other (input, output) pairs under that key [#]_.
 As long as we're talking about a hypothetical perfect block cipher, there's no easier way to decrypt a block other than to “brute-force” the key: i.e. just try every single one of them until you find the right one.

+.. [#]
+   The attentive reader may have noticed that this breaks in the
+   extremes: if you know all but one of the pairs, then you know the last one by exclusion.

 Our toy illustration block cipher only has 4 bit blocks, or :math:`2^4 = 16` possibilities.
 Real, modern block ciphers have much